 Adblocker detetcted!
 It seems you are using an adblocker.
-Ads can be annoying, but small sites like this could not exist without some revenue from advertising.
-Your adblocker is also blocking the text content of this page and causing images to appear in black and white.
+This site could not exist without some revenue from advertising.
+The text content has been written to appear (to an adblocker) to be an advertisement, so if there is no descriptive text following this message, it's because your adblocker has blocked it.
 To view this page correctly, please turn off your adblocker.

 Llyn Irddyn is a moorland lake about 500 yards long, lying about 2½ miles east of Dyffryn Ardudwy.
 The ground on the west side is very uneven - difficult to walk on and impossible to camp on!
 Directions : Take the lane (Ffordd Gors) from the village of Tal-y-bont and continue to the very end (Grid Ref : SH602230), where a small parking area (Honesty Box - £1.50 in 2024) can be seen on the right.
 Take the tarmaced bridlepath on the right and follow it heading east.
 Just over a mile after the stone bridge crossing of the Afon Ysgethin, the bridlepath crosses another susbstantial stream coming from Llyn Irddyn.
 A little further on, a very rough path turns off to the right and leads to the lake.